Clutch schedule for an eight-speed transmission

-Other gears through three forward clutches that determine the power flow path.
+Other gears through three clutches that determine the power flow path.

-This diagram shows a nine-speed transmission.
+This diagram shows an eight-speed transmission.
 The labels for the gear components are superimposed on the input and output gears.
 The table lists the gear and clutch components that are labeled in the diagram.

 |P.G.1–P.G.4||Planetary gears, 1–4|